deploy2zenodo/deploy2zenodo/README.md

 ### triggered workflow

-In many projects are more then one maintainer.
+In many projects there are more than one maintainer.
 Therefore it is not possible to store the user token for zenodo as CI variable in the project.

-But the project `A` with more then one maintainer can trigger a pipeline in another (private) project `B` with only one maintainer, e. g.:
+But the project `A` with more than one maintainer can trigger a pipeline in another (private) project `B` with only one maintainer, e. g.:

 ```yaml